zoffixznet/WebService-Rollbar-Notifier/README.md

     my $json_response = $roll->notify('debug', "Message to send");
     say decode_json($json_response;);

-Takes two mandatory and open optional arguments.
+Takes two mandatory and one optional arguments.
 Always returns true value if we're making non-blocking calls (see `callback` argument to constructor).
 Otherwise, returns the response as JSON _string_.
 The arguments are: